Defence standard packaging

 There are four tests focused on temperature and its effect on packaging and its contents:

-• Test N: The dry heat exposure test conditions a package to evaluate its physical protective attributes during movement and handling in hot, dry climatic conditions.
+- Test N: The dry heat exposure test conditions a package to evaluate its physical protective attributes during movement and handling in hot, dry climatic conditions.
 The test involves 4 or 10 cycles.

-Four drop tests ascertain if the packaging can withstand varying impacts.
+Four drop tests ascertain if the packaging can withstand varying impacts:

-• Test E: The vertical impact test examines the package’s integrity when exposed to vertical impacts through dropping.
+- Test E: The vertical impact test examines the package’s integrity when exposed to vertical impacts through dropping.
 This type of impact testing can function as a standalone evaluation or as part of a series of tests.

 Static load test

-Test H is a static load test exposing packages and packaging systems to compressive loads.
+- Test H: A static load test exposing packages and packaging systems to compressive loads.
 The method involves applying loads to the lower containers within a stack of identical containers.
+This test evaluates the container’s protective capability under compression, considering factors such as buckling, crushing, or partial collapse deemed unacceptable.

 Topple test